Camas-Washougal logo tag

 Fentanyl-related deaths in Clark County tripled from 13 in 2019 to 39 in 2020, and then climbed again to 57 deaths in 2021, according to the Washington State Department of Health.
 Eleven Clark County youth ages 19 and younger died as a result of opioid overdose between 2016 and 2022, according to Clark County Public Health.

-“You don’t have to work very hard to search (for the numbers) and see the impact this is having in communities in the state of Washington,” Hansen said.
-“When you see the graphs that show the impact, the change that has occurred in the last few years with opioid overdoses and deaths, (you realize that it) is hitting close to home.”
+“You don’t have to work very hard to … see the impact this is having in communities in the state of Washington,” Hansen said.
+“When you see the graphs that show the impact, the change that has occurred in the last few years with opioid overdoses and deaths — it’s hitting close to home.”

 Fentanyl may be added to illicit drugs during their production without the drug user’s knowledge.

 Unite!
-Washougal has access to several national platforms, including the Washington State HealthCare Authority’s Starts With One campaign, the Substance Abuse and Mental Health Services Administration (SAMHSA), and the Opioid and Naloxone Education Program (ONE), that it’s planning to leverage within the WSD ecosystem in the coming months.
+Washougal has access to several national platforms, including the Washington State HealthCare Authority’s Starts With One campaign, the Substance Abuse and Mental Health Services Administration (SAMHSA), and the Opioid and Naloxone Education Program (ONE).

 Daniel was 34 years old when he died.

-“I think in the beginning there was a lot of judgment, not understanding the issue, making it feel like he needed to change, like he needed to decide for himself.
+“I think, the beginning, there was a lot of judgment, not understanding the issue, making it feel like he needed to change, like he needed to decide for himself.
 At some point, I felt like there was almost nothing I could do, and I just had to wait for him to hit rock bottom,” Cook said.
-“As I learned more and went through this process more with him and talked more about how to deal with these issues, I realized maybe I was a little na?ve.”
+“As I learned more and went through this process more with him and talked more about how to deal with these issues, I realized maybe I was a little naive.”

-Cook decided to pursue a career in youth drug prevention largely due to his experiences with his brother.
+The experience prompted Cook to pursue a career in youth drug prevention.
 Before joining Unite!
-Washougal, he worked as a national trainer for Community Anti-Drug Coalitions of America, a Virginia-based nonprofit organization dedicated to creating and maintaining safe, healthy, and drug-free communities globally.
-And now he’s using all that he’s learned to help young people in east Clark County.
+Washougal, he worked as a national trainer for Community Anti-Drug Coalitions of America, a Virginia nonprofit organization dedicated to creating and maintaining drug-free communities around the world, and is now using that knowledge to help young people in east Clark County.

-“Me not wanting that for other people is a huge, huge part (of my work),” he said.
-“A lot of what I do now is a way to sort of make me feel like I’m able to make a difference for somebody, even if it’s not my brother.
-It’s really important to me.
-Maybe I can do something for other people before they have to go through (what my brother went through).”
+“Me not wanting that for other people is a huge, huge part (of my work),” Cook said.
+“A lot of what I do now is a way to sort of make me feel like I’m able to make a difference for somebody, even if it’s not my brother.”